-The Git VCS stores versions in repositories.
+The Git Verson Control System (VCS) stores versions in repositories.
 You will typically have one repository for each project.
 For example, you would have a repository for Assignment 2, a separate repository for Assignment 3, etc.

 Git divides the world into three parts to facilitate tracking and sharing versions.